jmertin/apmia_php_ext_volume/README.md

 **NOTE**: The  **build_image.cfg** will be created on first run if non existent.
 The URL however needs to be provided by the user.

-Open the "Command line Download" entry - and extract the URL and apply it to the FILE Variable in the build_image.cfg file.
+Open the "Command line Download" entry - and extract the URL and apply it to the PHP_FILE Variable in the build_image.cfg file.

 From the displayed:
 ```